Vintage photos show British vacationers gone wild

 "But there was actually something wonderful about it.
 You felt you'd joined this weird club.
 It was very clever in making you feel (as if you were) part of a family."

 Warts and all

 Lewis' teenage experiences hint at the wilder behavior he would later encounter.
-This "enclosed fantasy world" (as the photographer describes it in his new book) was also equipped with bars, discos and betting shops.
+This "enclosed fantasy world" (as the photographer describes it in a book bringing together a selection of his images) was also equipped with bars, discos and betting shops.

 "I served breakfasts and learned about becoming a man.
 I was desperate to fall in love, and all the stuff that goes with leaving home for the first time," he said, adding that he often "served breakfast on a hangover" after late-night attempts to meet women.
 "To be completely frank, I was trying to get laid most of the time."

 After going on to university and establishing himself as a professional photographer, Lewis returned to Butlin's in 1982 on assignment for the UK's Observer newspaper.
 Then aged 34, he was initially astonished at how little had changed.

 Many of his images are alive with the communality and good cheer he'd remembered -- kids enjoying activities and parents singing and dancing in the entertainment halls.
 But things, he said, had become more salacious.

 "There was a whole sex thing that was never really talked about.
 A lot of people went there to get laid, so there was quite a lot of sexism," Lewis said.
 "Alcohol was the drug of choice and people got hammered.
 Absolutely.

 "If you were trying to be part of the gang, you drank with (the Redcoats).
 They were young lads, but they were adored and they loved that."